yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 - The Mirror Service is a single space which joins a replication group.
 The Mirror Service is not a clustered space or part of the replication group declaration.
 - When the Mirror Service is loaded, it does not perform memory recovery.
 See the [reliability section](#reliability) for more details.
 - [Transient Entries](./transient-entries.html) are not persisted into the data source, just as in any other persistent mode.
-- When using a Jini Entry as your space class, it must have accessors and mutators ("getters" and "setters") for all public fields.
 - You should have one Mirror Service running per Data-Grid cluster.
 - The Mirror Service cannot be clustered.
 Deploying it as a Processing unit ensures its high-availability.
 - The Mirror does not load data back into the space.
 The `SpaceDataSource` implementation of the space should be used to initialize the space when started.